 J.A.M.
 (Jewish Arts & Movement)

-This new initiative, developed in 2014 and funded by the Harold and Renee Berger Family Engagement Endowment Fund, brings exciting, fun and educational programs to children and families.
-Guest artists such as music-educator Chana Rothman, cookie-pro Debbie Werlin of Cookie Lab Philly and ZoomDance! collaborate with GJC rabbis to lead Shabbat services, afternoon programs and other events with song, dance, storytelling, art, music, puppetry and more.
+The JAM programming series, developed in 2014 and funded by the Harold and Renee Berger Family Engagement Endowment Fund, brings exciting, fun and educational programs to children and families.
+Guest artists collaborate with GJC rabbis to lead Shabbat services, afternoon programs and other events with song, dance, storytelling, art, music, puppetry and more.
 JAM events are enjoyed by all, but geared towards children up to age 5.
 Check our calendar and spotlight events for upcoming programs, or stay connected through our JAM Facebook group.

 All are invited to this family-friendly, community celebration!
 The program begins with a Sukkot Extravaganza, where families go from station to station creating the symbols of sukkot and exploring their meaning.
 Learn how to hold your lulav and etrog, and perfect your shaking technique.
 From there we move into the Family Sukkot Service, and there will be a whole lot of shakin’ going on in a musical, story-filled Sukkot service led by Rabbi Adam Zeff and Rabbi Alanna Sklover.
 Afterwards, everyone enjoys treats in GJC's Sukkah.